-When faced with an issue related to the company’s platforms or tech processes, the first questions from management should ideally focus on finding solutions as a team and maintaining resilience rather than seeking someone to blame.
+When faced with an issue related to the company’s platforms or tech processes, the first questions from management should ideally focus on finding solutions as a team and maintaining a culture of resilience rather than seeking someone to blame.
 If it is determined that there is someone at fault, management should prioritize investigating the underlying causes and factors contributing to the employee’s actions, and then develop a performance plan accordingly.
 Punitive actions, such as reprimanding or terminating the employee, should not be the immediate response.

 In the event of a sudden change or shift in an essential process or platform, management should inquire about their team’s existing knowledge and seek opportunities to learn and provide the necessary tools to adapt to the new change.
 Instead of assuming that the team can magically acquire the required knowledge in a few days, management should take responsibility for ensuring their own and their team’s learning and exploration of new services or products.